Frank Lloyd Wright archives to move to New York

 The architecture critic Ada Louise Huxtable, who has written a biography of Wright, said in an interview the move was an "absolutely wonderful solution to a very extreme problem."

-"This was inevitable, and there's no better place than New York because it's the center of research and activity," she said.
+"This was inevitable, and there's no better place than New York because it's the centre of research and activity," she said.

 More than a third of Wright's 409 extant structures are included on the National Register of Historic Places or are in a National Historic District, according to the foundation.